 - The years (or months if 6 months) of production history available for forecasting.
 A different value for each well.

 For each Monte Carlo trial, we compared the SEDA calculated aggregated remaining reserve to the almost known answer (13 to 14 years of data) and counted the number of times the SEDA remaining reserves exceed the known for each reserve category.

 We repeated this process for various values for the number of wells in the aggregation and show the results graphically.
 The SEDA calculated results precisely match the desired expectation of certainty for all reserve classes.
 This independently demonstrates SEDA as reliable technology for the Barnett Shale.

 - Resolve deficiencies of deterministic forecasting.

 - Provide the statistical framework for aggregation of deterministic reserves for regulatory submissions.

-Boyd Russell is the President and founder of Energy Navigator and is the original designer of Value Navigator and AFE Navigator.
-In his role, he provides valuable leadership support and vision to the organization, keeping current through research and by attending conferences, workshops and forums.
+Boyd Russell is the original designer of Value Navigator and AFE Navigator.
+In his role, he provides valuable leadership support and vision to the organization, keeping current through research and by attending conferences, workshops, and forums.
 Boyd Russell is a practicing petroleum engineer with over 35 years’ experience, affirmed as an expert by the Alberta Court.